electrickery/RTC-MPF-I/README.md

 # RTC-MPF-I
-A Real Time Clock for the Microprofessor based on a MSM5832
+A Real Time Clock for the Microprofessor based on an MSM5832

 This used the Z80-PIO to interface the MSM5832.
 Currently only the rudiments are implemented to write and read the RTC and display time and date.
+For the time display routine, a second-sized interval interrupt is generated using the Z80-CTC.
+The RTC is read every minute.

 The hardware diagram:
 ![Schema of the RTC board](./RTC_MPF.sch.pdf)